btcsuite/btcd/README.md

 btcd is an alternative full node bitcoin implementation written in Go (golang).

 This project is currently under active development and is in a Beta state.
-It is extremely stable and has been in production use for over 6 months as of May 2014, however there are still a couple of major features we want to add before we come out of beta.
+It is extremely stable and has been in production use for just under 2 and a half years as of March 2016.

 It properly downloads, validates, and serves the block chain using the exact rules (including bugs) for block acceptance as Bitcoin Core.
 We have taken